 A lot of SMBs are unsure about the right audience demographic to target.
 That’s completely normal.
 Not every business can afford a million pounds to spend on marketing data.
 To this end, Linkedin offers pre-made audience templates.
 Recent college grads, doctors, millennials, you can search in their template database and select the best match.

-Tip – Once your Linkedin Ads manager helps create the perfect audience targeting template, they can save it for repeated use.
+Tip – Once your Linkedin Ads agency helps create the perfect audience targeting template, they can save it for repeated use.

 How to set up Linkedin Ads – Choosing the right Ad format